WeblateOrg/weblate/docs/admin/machine.rst

 The recommended way to use Apertium is to run your own Apertium APy server.

-Alternatively you can use https://www.apertium.org/apy if you don't expect to make too many requests.

 To enable this service, add ``weblate.trans.machine.apertium.ApertiumAPYTranslation`` to :setting:`MACHINE_TRANSLATION_SERVICES`.